 We began our abalone adventure in 1984 searching the rugged “Lost Coast” of Northern California for fragments of rare red abalone that washed ashore.
-Our handcrafted jewelry collection was discovered by The Smithsonian Institution and featured at The National Museum of American Art in Washington, D.C.
+In 1994, our handcrafted jewelry collection was discovered by The Smithsonian Institution and featured at The National Museum of American Art in Washington, D.C.
 We give the glory to our Lord and Savior Jesus Christ.

 In prior generations native Americans used abalone for healing, strength and protection.
 It was also used in exchange for goods and services.
 Today the wild red abalone is nearly extinct.

 Our abalone jewelry was exhibited in The Renwick Gallery which is located steps from the White House in the heart of historic federal Washington.
 It became the home of the Smithsonian American Art Museum's craft and decorative arts program in 1972 and features one of the finest collections of American craft in the United States.